SmartlyDressedGames/Unturned-Docs/EffectAsset.md

 **Preload** *byte*: Total number of the effect to pre-instantiate in the effect pool to reduce hitching when first used.

+**Is_Music** *bool*: Placeholder to disable music when used in an ambiance volume if music option is disabled.
+Once the audio settings menu is separated out there will be a volume multiplier for music.

 Camera shake
 ------------